Stiles–Crawford effect: Explanation

 Unique cones and Müller cells with light fibre-like properties are present in the center of the fovea.
-It has been proposed that these unique Müller cells caused angle dependent light reflection and thereby an SCE-like drop in the intensity of light guided through the foveola.
+It has been proposed that these unique Müller cells caused angle dependent light reflection and thereby a Stiles–Crawford effect-like drop in the intensity of light guided through the foveola.

-Tschukalow et al. measured the transmission of collimated light under the light microscope at different angles after it had passed through human foveae from flat mounted isolated retinae.
+Tschukalow et al. measured the transmission of collimated light under a light microscope at different angles after it had passed through human foveae from flat mounted isolated retinae.

 Light entering the fovea center, which is composed only of cones and Müller cells, at an angle of 0 degrees causes a very bright spot after passing through this area.
-However, when the angle of the light beam is changed to 10 degrees, less light is measured after passing through the retina, the foveolar center becomes darker and the SCE-like phenomenon is directly visible.
+However, when the angle of the light beam is changed to 10 degrees, less light is measured after passing through the retina, the foveolar center becomes darker and the Stiles–Crawford effect-like phenomenon is directly visible.
 Measurements of the intensities of light transmission through the central foveola for the incident angles 0 and 10 degrees resemble the relative luminance efficiency for narrow light bundles as a function of the location where the beam enters the pupil as reported by Stiles and Crawford.

 A different approach, introduced by Vohnsen, considers the photopic Stiles-Crawford effect of the first kind to be a consequence of leakage rather than waveguiding by the dense and optically irregular photoreceptors.
 This agrees with the associated Stiles-Crawford effect of the 2nd kind (hue shift accompanying the Stiles-Crawford effect of the first kind) and also explains the lack of directionality in scotopic conditions.

-In March 2022 it was shown that mitochondria in photoreceptors can act as microlenses delivering light with an angular dependence which has been suggested could explain the effect where central light being more aligned with mitochondrial bundles get better focused better onto a cone's pigments.
+In March 2022 it was shown that mitochondria in photoreceptors can act as microlenses.
+These microlenses focus light onto a cone's pigments.